-Join Sean Adams for an in-depth discussion in this video Email blasts, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Email blasts, part of Layout and Composition: Marketing Collateral.

 …For years, I remained a purist…in the discussion between digital versus physical.…I believe that holding something in the hands…has much more power than purely a digital solution.…An email blast, however, is a very good…solution to get out timely and immediate information efficiently.…Before beginning to design the email blast, make…sure you have a good list of contacts.…It's better to have fewer email addresses that are…correct than a giant batch that might be right.…

 In terms of layout, there are many options,…but there are a few rules to remember.…First, less is more.…People won't read long paragraphs.…Keep the information to a few key sentences that hit the…point and provide a link for additional information on the client's website.…Second, use images, if there is a new product or project, show it.…An image is a great lead in to the text.…Third, keep it simple.…